 Power outages are always possible, of course, but a systematic shortfall in power supply will only come about if investments in dispatchable power are not sufficient to replace aging conventional plants scheduled for decommissioning.
 Technically, the solutions are there: a combination of national and regional cross-border grid extension and optimization, a power plant mix combining a variety of renewables, flexible backup capacity, a strategic reserve of power plants, demand management, and, ultimately, storage.
 The challenge is more financial.
 For the future, the power sector is calling for capacity payments to ensure that enough backup generating capacity remains in service.

-2015 turned out to be the fourth record year in a row for power exports for Germany.
+2016 turned out to be the fifth record year in a row for power exports for Germany.
 The Netherlands were the biggest net importer of German electricity, but exports also went to nuclear France.
+Germany surpassed France as the European Union's leading power exporter as the French nuclear fleet struggled to stay online.